Skip to content

 5. Sign a Private Purchase Agreement

-The Power of Attorney (POA) is a key step in the process of buying a house in Greece.
-With a POA, your lawyer can represent you throughout the entire purchase process and take any necessary actions on your behalf, even when you’re not in Greece.
-For example, your lawyer will be able to obtain a Greek Tax Number and sign the final contract on your behalf.
+The power of attorney (POA) is a key step in buying a house in Greece.
+With a POA, your lawyer can represent you throughout the purchase and act on your behalf, even when you are not in Greece.
+For example, your lawyer can obtain your Greek tax number and sign the final contract for you.
+You can sign a POA either at the Greek consulate in your home country or at a notary office in Greece.

 7. Get a Greek Tax Number